19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Power to order production of vehicle and licence

-87\.—(1) The Deputy Commissioner of Police or the Registrar may by notice in writing require the owner of any licensed vehicle to produce either or both the vehicle or the licence relating thereto for an inspection at such time and place and by such person as may be specified in the notice.
+87\.—(1) The Deputy Commissioner of Police or the Registrar may by notice in writing require the owner of any licensed vehicle to produce either or both the vehicle or the licence relating thereto (if not issued in electronic form) for an inspection at such time and place and by such person as may be specified in the notice.

 [1/2003]

+[Act 10 of 2017 wef 20/06/2017]

-(2) Such notice may be served upon the owner personally or may be sent to him by registered post to the address contained in the register of vehicles kept under this Act.
+(2) Such notice may be served upon the owner personally or may be sent to him by registered post to the address contained in the register of vehicles kept under this Act or the rules.

+[Act 10 of 2017 wef 20/06/2017]

 (3) If any owner required under this section to produce any vehicle or licence fails to do so, he shall be guilty of an offence unless he proves that owing to a mechanical breakdown or other sufficient reason (the proof whereof shall lie on the owner), the vehicle or licence cannot be produced as required.